scott-parker4/spotivision/README.md

 ### Status:

--Frontend deployed to Netlify
+- Frontend deployed to Netlify
--Backend deployed to Heroku
+- Backend deployed to Heroku
--Working on minor fixes to ui
+- Working on minor fixes to ui